conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

 do not want updated.

-EXAMPLE: The file below forces NumPy to stay on the 1.7 series, which is any version that starts with 1.7, and forces SciPy to stay at exactly version 0.14.2::
+EXAMPLE: The file below forces NumPy to stay on the 1.7 series, which is any version that starts with 1.7.
+This also forces SciPy to stay at exactly version 0.14.2::

   numpy 1.7.*